 Overview

-By studying the course commentary, textbooks, scholarly articles, and visual and primary sources, students will learn about both this long and eventful period of the history of architecture, and how scholars study it.
-As you work through the six Study Guide units, you will complete a series of exercises and assignments that will assist in honing the skills necessary for your research project.
+By studying the course commentary, textbooks, scholarly articles, and visual and primary sources, students will learn about this long and eventful period of the history of architecture as well as and how it is studied by scholars.
+Students will complete a series of exercises and assignments while working through the six Study Guide units that will assist in honing the skills necessary for the research project.

 Outline